brevis-network/prover-network-contracts/scripts/README.md

 ### Deploy Individual Components

-For specialized deployments, you can deploy individual components:
+For specialized deployments, you can deploy individual components using manual proxy deployment:

+> **Note**: Individual scripts use the same **shared ProxyAdmin approach** as the main deployment script.
+Each creates its own ProxyAdmin, but for production you should transfer ownership to the same multisig account to maintain unified administration.

 **`StakingController.s.sol`** - Deploys only the StakingController as an upgradeable contract:
 ```bash